 In February, Henry Benson III, a former prison guard, was facing 20 years in prison for “recklessly” scalding a 3-year old Emilio Taylor who he was babysitting in 2009.
-While Roxanne Benson withdrew testimony of how working in the prison system had changed H. Benson.
-The prosecutor describes what Ms. Benson recanted as the treatment of her family as inmates by the defendant.
+Roxanne Benson withdrew testimony of how working in the prison system had changed H. Benson.
+The prosecutor describes that Ms. Benson recanted testimony about the treatment of her family as inmates by the defendant.
 Life in prison was taken off the table even though his ex-wife testified to an incident where Benson slit the throat of the family dog.

 The Prison Industrial Complex and Prison Abolitionism have become hot-button issues with civil rights groups.
 There are reasons, however, that all activist and advocacy groups should embrace the fight against the over-incarceration of non-violent societal offenders.
 While focusing on the plight of the criminal is a noble pursuit, many do not identify with those for whom the law is structured against.
 The most compelling argument against the prison mainframe, as a growth-industry, is its impact on the communities that they are incorporated into.
 Law-abiding men and women, for lack of other opportunities are forced to endure the prison experience just to put food on the table.

 “Criminal Justice Agencies alone cost $1.1 billion each year (taxpayer’s money) and do little to prevent crime or rehabilitate people… The social implications of the prison-industrial complex are profound, and indicate the direction the United States is taking after the Cold War to solve its social problems.
 Honda pays $2 an hour to prison labor in Ohio who do jobs that UAW members once did for $2 an hour… Its 1997 revenues were 2.6 million dollars, its 1998 revenues were 7.7 million, and its 1999 revenues were 285.7 million.
 Similar growth can be cited with the other private prison companies.”